Radon Testing | Quality First Home Inspection

 The U.S. Surgeon General, Environmental Protection Agency, and the American Cancer Society all recommend that every home be tested for radon.
 Our advice: call us for radon testing at your home!

 Yes.
-Most home buyers are still unaware of the danger of radon even though it is known to be present in every county of PEI.
+Most home buyers are still unaware of the danger of radon even though it is known to be present in every part of Alberta.

 “All homes should test for radon, regardless of their geographic location or zone designation.”